marketplacer/FitLoader/README.md

 # HTTP loader control for iOS

-This is an iOS library and a demo app.
-The library is made for sending HTTP requests that can handle network connection problems.

-There are three types of connection problem that this library detects:
+This library sends HTTP requests and notifies user in case of a network issue.
+There are three types of network issues that this library detects:

 1. No Internet connection.
 1. Request failure.